Huge (digital agency)

-Huge is a design, technology, and AI company, founded in Dumbo, Brooklyn, in 1999.
+Huge is an American digital design and technology company founded in Dumbo, Brooklyn, in 1999.

 History

 Huge was founded by David Skokna, Sasha Kirovski, Gene Liebel, and Aaron Shapiro.
-Skokna and Kirovski, friends and colleagues at Deutsch, first established the company out of Skokna's apartment in 1999.
+Skokna and Kirovski, who had worked together at Deutsch, established the company in Skokna's apartment in 1999.

-Huge's first client was IKEA who hired the firm to redesign its websites.
-Between 2005 and 2010, Huge also won and launched websites for JetBlue, CNN, Reuters, Four Seasons, Pepsi, and Target.
+Huge's first client was IKEA, which hired the firm to redesign its websites.
+Between 2005 and 2010, the company launched websites for JetBlue, CNN, Reuters, Four Seasons, Pepsi, and Target.

-In 2008 The Interpublic Group acquired a stake in Huge for close to $40 million.
-In 2009, Huge was named the fastest-growing company across all marketing disciplines by Advertising Age.
+In 2008, The Interpublic Group acquired a stake in Huge for close to $40 million.
+In 2009, Huge was named the fastest-growing company across marketing disciplines by Advertising Age.

-In 2010, Pepsi announced it was working with Huge on the Pepsi Refresh project, using social media to fund public good projects.
-Later that year, Aaron Shapiro was named CEO and IPG announced an investment of between $8 million and $10 million to accelerate global expansion for Huge with new offices in Brazil, China, Singapore, and Japan.
-At this time Skokna and Kirovski departed Huge.
+In 2010, Pepsi worked with Huge on the Pepsi Refresh project, which used social media to fund public initiatives.
+Later that year, Aaron Shapiro was appointed CEO, and IPG announced an investment of between $8 million and $10 million to support the company's international expansion, including new offices in Brazil, China, Singapore, and Japan.
+Skokna and Kirovski departed the company around this time.

-In 2011, Huge launched a UX School program offering about 12-week UX apprenticeships and opened offices in Rio de Janeiro and London.
-In 2011, Huge also began working with HBO to design and launch HBO GO.
-Huge would later work with Fox, FX Now, The Simpsons, and Hulu on TV streaming apps.
+In 2011, Huge launched a UX School program offering 12-week apprenticeships and opened offices in Rio de Janeiro and London.

-In 2013, Huge opened a production studio to support its expansion from product and web design into marketing as the company took on integrated marketing work for Samsung and was chosen by Audi to work on their social media campaigns.
-In 2013, Huge also launched the first redesign of New York City's municipal website in a decade.
+In 2013, Huge opened a production studio as part of its expansion into marketing and worked with Samsung and Audi on digital and social media projects.
+The company also led a redesign of New York City's municipal website, the first in a decade.